SCHEDULE

 Read the beginning of the Geeks for Geeks page on the Singleton Pattern, up to "Key Components".

 Reading on Inheritance, Composition, Delegation?
+But we're not really doing full-on delegation, more like Facade.

-Look at Clueless Mouse: documenting inherited and overridden methods; Singleton pattern
+Documenting inherited and overridden methods;

-Weekly Reflection is due Sunday evening.
+Weekly Growth Reflection is due Sunday evening.
 (Reflection Markdown template) In addition to reflecting on the topics for this week, read the class documentation for the Java Stack class and reflect on some key differences between it and our Stack implementation.

 DAY PREPARATION IN-CLASS TOPICS/ACTIVITIES FOLLOW-UP ACTIVITIES